fakefarm/wwwoodall/source/blog/2014-11-28-the-catholic-church.html.markdown

 ---
+title: 'Selling the Catholic Church'
 snip: 'I wonder how does one go about selling a gem like this.'
-title: 'Selling the Catholic Church'
 date: 2014-11-28 23:26 UTC
 layout: blog_post
 category: code
 tags: What I think about after work.
 ---

-Top Level Domains (TLD's) are the end of domain names like; `.com` and`.net`.
-But relatively new development are the [hundreds](http://en.wikipedia.org/wiki/List_of_Internet_top-level_domains#ICANN-era_generic_top-level_domains) of new TLD's that were released.
+Top Level Domains (TLDs) are the end of domain names like; `.com` and`.net`.
+But relatively new development are the [hundreds](http://en.wikipedia.org/wiki/List_of_Internet_top-level_domains#ICANN-era_generic_top-level_domains) of new TLDs that were released.
 Domains like;

 - .surf
 - .church